RICO

 In risk management there is a number of tools, or methods, one can use to identify, rate and mitigate risk.
 These methods are a combination of simple and inexpensive ones, such as a brainstorming exercise.
 To the more complicated, expensive and time consuming ones, such as organisational risk governance and organisational risk communication.

-Read about the risk management tools
+The latest about risk management tools

 Educational Examples